4d/docs/website/translated_docs/es/API/zipArchiveClass.md

 #### Description

-The `ZIP Read archive` command <!-- REF zipArchive.ZIP Read archive.Summary -->retrieves the contents of *zipFile* and returns it as a `4D.ZipArchive` object<!-- END REF -->.
+The `ZIP Read archive` command<!-- REF zipArchive.
+ZIP Read archive.
+Summary -->retrieves the contents of *zipFile* and returns it as a `4D.ZipArchive` object<!-- END REF -->.